Humble & Fred: Move to AM: Mojo 640 (2001–2003)

-Humble & Fred remained with "102.1 The Edge" until April 2001, when they were re-assigned to Mojo 640, another Corus Entertainment asset, while being replaced on "The Edge" by Dean Blundell, who was brought over from the Windsor market.
+Humble & Fred remained with "102.1 The Edge" until April 2001, when they were reassigned to Mojo 640, another Corus Entertainment asset, while being replaced on "The Edge" by Dean Blundell, who was brought over from the Windsor market.
 Their move to Mojo 640 took place as part of its makeover from the old Talk 640, along with a heavily promoted re-launch that included a call letter change.
 Now marketed as "Talk Radio for Guys", the Toronto-area AM station ambitiously set about going after the 25 to 54 male demographic with a whole new on-air lineup that, in addition to Humble & Fred, included some well-known Toronto radio personalities such as John Derringer, Maie Pauts, Scruff Connors, and Spider Jones, and focused on "talk, sports, health and fitness, career and investment tips, gear, gadgets, cars, and sex".
 Jumping on the early 2000s lad culture bandwagon, the station looked to build an audience by catering to consumers of Maxim and FHM, high-circulation men's lifestyle magazines whose content relied on semi-nude women, cars, and sports.
 That being the case, Mojo's on-air personalities were encouraged to be risque and push the envelope.
 Corus further obtained radio broadcasting rights of Toronto Maple Leafs games, programming much of Mojo's schedule around them with added content such as analysis shows like Leafs Lunch.

 Humble & Freds particular move to the AM dial was initiated by Corus president John Cassaday, who had approached Glassman and Patterson in December 2000 at Corus' Christmas party to personally inform them of the company's plans to completely retool its AM asset Talk 640, offering them the re-launched station's morning slot as "a job that they could potentially do until retirement".
 Being 40 and 43 years of age at the time, respectively, Glassman and Patterson talked in later interviews about such line of thinking—youth-oriented "102.1 The Edge" perhaps no longer being the best fit for their show as they age into their 40s and a resulting feeling they'd have to leave it sooner or later anyway—resonating with them at the time as they pondered moving to a station targeting a bit older crowd.
 Their additional motivation in joining an AM talk station was a chance to broadcast without having to play 7-8 songs per hour, something they grew extremely frustrated with at "The Edge" over the years and ultimately unsuccessful in trying to get their bosses to scale back.